Counselling & Psychotherapy

 They respond more intentionally and less automatically.

-Life doesn't become perfect.
+Life does not become perfect.

 But many people find they have more choice, greater confidence, and a kinder, more accurate understanding of themselves.

-The goal isn't perfection.
+The goal is not perfection.

 The goal is living with greater freedom, healthier relationships, and a stronger connection to yourself.